tunapanda/wp-deliverable/README.md

 * Each deliverable defines some work that a student needs to do.
 * It is possible to place a deliverable on a WordPress page or post.
 * Students can submit their work from the page where the deliverable is placed.
-* As studens submit their work, teachers who are qualified to grate that type of work will be notified.
+* As students submit their work, teachers who are qualified to grate that type of work will be notified.
 * When a teacher grades the work done by a student as satisfactory, an xAPI statement will be generated reflecting this.

 ## How to setup